Map Once, Use Many Times

 Geospatial Contract Vehicles, Grants, & Agreements

-NOAA's Brennan Matching Fund is a program to match funds with NOAA on ocean and coastal survey and mapping partnerships.
-Named for NOAA's Rear Admiral Richard T. Brennan, a strong advocate of Integrated Ocean and Coastal Mapping, the goal of this program is to leverage NOAA and partner funds to acquire more ocean and coastal survey data to a consistent standard for projects.
-NOAA relies on its authority granted under the Coast and Geodetic Survey Act of 1947 to receive and expend funds for collaborative hydrographic surveys (33 U.S.C. § 883e) in order to partner on ocean and coastal mapping.
+NOAA's Brennan Ocean Mapping Fund is an integrated ocean and coastal mapping Federal funding match opportunity, authorized by 33 U.S.C. § 3504a and Pub.
+L. 117-263 (Ocean and Coastal Mapping Integration Act 2022).
+Named in memory of NOAA's Rear Admiral Richard T. Brennan, the goal of this opportunity is to leverage NOAA and partner funds to increase the coordinated acquisition, processing, stewardship, and archival of new ocean and coastal mapping data in U.S. waters.
+To partner on ocean and coastal mapping, NOAA relies on its authority granted under the Coast and Geodetic Survey Act of 1947 to receive and expend funds for collaborative hydrographic surveys (33 U.S.C. § 883e) and to receive and expend funds to carry out IWG-OCM activities under the Ocean and Coastal Mapping Integration Act 2022 (33 U.S.C.§ 3504b).
 In addition to matching partner funds, NOAA will manage survey planning, quality-assure all data and products, provide the data and products to the partners on an agreed-upon timeframe, and handle data submission to the National Centers for Environmental Information for archiving and accessibility.
 All ocean and coastal data and related products resulting from this program will be available to the public, unless release is prohibited by applicable laws, e.g., data subject to redaction in order to protect historic properties.
-See the announcement for the FY2026 program and a FY26 1-page summary.
-Background information from the FY2026 program can be found below.

 Geospatial Contract Vehicles